bout3fiddy/curve-docs-funding-proposal/README.md

     - StableswapExchange: overhaul of the existing Stableswap documentation, and adding stableswap-ng.
     - CryptoSwap: added regular cryptoswap, tricrypto-ng, and twocrypto-ng (pretty much done) documentation.
     - crvUSD: added technical documentation for all relevant contracts.
-    - Pool Factory: Added detailed overviews for all factories, deployment apis, etc.
+    - Pool Factory: Added detailed overviews for all factories, deployment APIs, etc.
     - Metaregistry
     - New section dedicated to public audits, whitepapers, and a comprehensive list of deployed contracts.